What is a Stakeholder in Project Management?

 Project Management Group

-Those who are devoted to a particular project make up the project team.
-As a Project Manager, it is important for you to understand the personality and behaviour of each of the team members in order to be able to engage with them in the appropriate manner.
-It is essential that you respect their experiences and more importantly learn from them as well.
-A constant attitude of appreciation and acknowledgement of their efforts would go a long way in contributing to the success of the project.
+The project team consists of those who are devoted to a particular project.
+As a Project Manager, you need to understand the personality and behaviour of each team member in order to engage with them appropriately.
+It is essential that you respect their experiences and, more importantly, learn from them as well.
+A constant attitude of appreciation and acknowledgment of their efforts would go a long way in contributing to the project's success.

 A few limitations you could come across while interacting with project team members:

-• Because project team members are hired on a contract basis and do not report to you, they may have other priorities.
+• Because project team members are contracted and do not report to you, they may have other priorities.

-• They could be juggling many projects in addition to their full-time employment and struggling to meet deadlines.
+• They could juggle many projects in addition to their full-time employment and struggle to meet deadlines.

 • There might be personality clashes.
-These might be the consequence of differences in social style or ideals, or they can be the outcome of a terrible experience when individuals previously worked together.
+These might result from differences in social style or ideals, or they can result from a terrible experience when individuals previously worked together.

 • Missed deadlines may only be discovered when it is too late.